AryanMange/AryanMange/README.md

 - Supports **4 languages** and **1999 schemes** as of now
 - Why it matters: most government scheme discovery tools assume literacy in English and a browser — this doesn't

-**🛡️ GovSentinel-Al based public sentiment monitoring system** A real-time public sentiment monitoring platform that helps governance teams track, cluster, and analyze civic discourse across social media to identify emerging public issues.
+**🛡️ GovSentinel-Al based public sentiment monitoring system**

-Fine-tuned DistilBERT and RoBERTa for governance-focused sentiment classification; applied BERTopic for unsupervised civic topic discovery
+- Fine-tuned DistilBERT and RoBERTa for civic sentiment; applied BERTopic to uncover emerging public issues

-Built an automated data pipeline using PRAW and FastAPI, fetching and processing live Reddit posts every 15 seconds
+- Built a real-time ingestion pipeline with FastAPI and PRAW, streaming Reddit posts every 15s

-Designed an interactive React dashboard to visualize real-time sentiment distribution, temporal trends, and dynamic topic clusters
+- Designed a React dashboard visualizing live sentiment trends and topic clusters

-Why it matters: citizen feedback moves faster than traditional surveys — this surfaces critical governance pain points and public shifts in near real-time
+- Why it matters: replaces slow surveys with real-time detection of critical public grievances

 **🔧 ZIRO Designer (Open Source Contribution)** — [repo](https://github.com/ZiroEDA/ziro-designer.git)
 Contributed backend features and fixes to a browser-native PCB design tool during my internship at ZIRO EDA.